Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 November 2025 16.33.10 UTC
+- WIB: Senin, 10 November 2025 17.34.00 UTC
-- WITA: Senin, 10 November 2025 17.33.10 UTC
+- WITA: Senin, 10 November 2025 18.34.00 UTC
-- WIT: Senin, 10 November 2025 18.33.10 UTC
+- WIT: Senin, 10 November 2025 19.34.00 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: motivational
+Kategori: friendship